 The Biodesign Institute is master-planned as four interconnected buildings comprising nearly 800,000 sq. ft.
-Buildings A and B are complete and house more than 600 faculty, staff and students.
+Buildings A, B and C are complete and house more than 1,300 faculty, staff and students.

-The rendering below shows the facility as it will look when the third building is completed, bringing 535,000 sq. ft. of state-of-the-art research space to the 14-acre site.
-The new Biodesign Building C began construction in June 2016, and is scheduled to be completed in June 2018.
-Future construction will be initiated as need and funding dictate.
+The rendering below show bringing 554,000 sq. ft. of state-of-the-art research space to the 14-acre site.
+The new Biodesign Building C began construction in June 2016, and was completed in June 2018.
+Future construction on Biodesign D will be initiated as need and funding dictate.

-The buildings will all share a common entry.
-The facility's visitor entrance is at the north end of building B. Parking is in the Terrace Street garage.
+The facility's visitor entrance is at the north end of building B.

 Building A was completed in December 2004 and includes 172,000 square feet on four levels.

 Completed in January 2006, Building B has 175,000 square feet.
 It faces Tyler Street and serves as the main entrance to the Institute.
-The lobby features a small café open to the public and a presentation theatre for public seminars as well as Institute meetings.
+The lobby features a small café open to the public and an auditorium for public seminars as well as Institute meetings.

 Biodesign Institute Building C will include critical lab and research support space designed specifically to promote and enable the creation of cutting-edge, collaborative research clusters.
 The facility’s design leverages the university’s investment to maximize the opportunities for research growth.

 Biodesign C, which will be located just to the east of Biodesign B on the Tempe campus, is a five-story-plus-basement complex.
 The building will include laboratories, casework and office layouts that will feature maximum flexibility, adaptability, and expansion based on needs.

 Biodesign C houses research from the College of Liberal Arts and Sciences, Ira A. Fulton Schools of Engineering and the Biodesign Institute.
 It provides high-quality wet lab space for chemistry, engineering, and the biological sciences.